Thursday, April 4, 2024

 Photo by Dena.

 We ended with these excellent tiramisu (foreground) and limoncello (background) desserts.
-Pisa may be known for its reclining pillar, but our small group of orchestra parents we will always remember it for this delightful meal.
+Pisa may be known for its reclining pillar, but our small group of orchestra parents will always remember it for this delightful meal.

 Last Look